A physics-informed deep learning approach for solving strongly degenerate parabolic problems

 \section{Conclusions}

 $ $In this paper, we have explored the ability of PINNs to accurately predict the solutions of some strongly degenerate parabolic problems arising in gas filtration through porous media.
-Since there are no general methods for finding analytical solutions to such problems, it is essential to use efficient and accurate numerical methods.\\ $ $For the test problems discussed here, whose exact solutions are fortunately known, we have compared the plots of the predicted solutions with those of the analytical solutions.
+Since there are no general methods for finding analytical solutions to such problems, it is essential to use efficient and accurate numerical methods. blueOne of the most prevalent methods for addressing these problems is the Finite Difference Method (FDM), wherein PDEs are discretized into a system of algebraic equations to be solved numerically.
+However, the FDM necessitates the discretization of the domain into a grid of cells or nodes, which can become computationally expensive for large and intricate systems.
+Although the primary objective of this article is not to prove the effectiveness of a PINN compared to a classical numerical method, we engaged in a comparison with the FDM.
+As established in the literature, for problems characterized by a less complex domain, the FDM typically exhibits a higher level of accuracy compared to PINNs.
+Nevertheless, in our study, the advantage of using a PINN lies in the ability to test the model on various presented problems (varying the initial/boundary functions and the $\alpha$ parameter), once it has been trained.
+Additionally, the FDM can be utilized as a benchmark in cases where the solution to the problem is unknown, ensuring a fair comparison under equivalent accuracy conditions.\\ $ $For the test problems discussed here, whose exact solutions are fortunately known, we have compared the plots of the predicted solutions with those of the analytical solutions.